 Again not true.
-Each tester has their own individual personality, some can be chatty and smiley and others may adopt a more distant demeanor.
+Each tester has their own individual personality, some can be chatty and smiley and others may adopt a more distant demeanour.
 However the tester appears to you they are all thoroughly professional, genuine and fair.
 The driver testers are also assessed by their supervisor on an ongoing basis.

 4) Take me over the Test Route.